saniyainayath/terraform-secure-s3/README.md

 Set the AWS credentials as environment variables:

-bash
-Copy code
 export AWS_ACCESS_KEY_ID=your_access_key
 export AWS_SECRET_ACCESS_KEY=your_secret_key

+       Or

-Or Configure via AWS CLI:
+Configure via AWS CLI:

 Run the AWS CLI configuration command to set up your credentials:

-bash
-Copy code
 aws configure

-3. Initialize and Apply Terraform
+--> Initialize and Apply Terraform
 Once the credentials are configured, initialize Terraform and apply the configuration:

-bash
-Copy code
 terraform init
 terraform plan
 terraform apply

 ⚙️ CI/CD Pipeline
 The repository includes a GitHub Actions workflow that:

-Runs terraform init, plan, and apply on push to the main branch.
+--Runs terraform init, plan and apply on push to the main branch.
-Uses the secrets to authenticate securely with AWS.
+--Uses the secrets to authenticate securely with AWS.
-Automates infrastructure provisioning and updates.
+--Automates infrastructure provisioning and updates.

 💡 You can customize the workflow in .github/workflows/main.yml.